bevyengine/bevy-website/CONTRIBUTING.md

 # Contributing

-So, you want to help with the [Bevy website](https://bevyengine.org/)?
+So, you want to help with [Bevy Website](https://bevyengine.org/)?
 Then this is the right place for you!
 Bevy is created by volunteers; if you want to help us build the next great game engine, please reach out.
 We need all the help we can get.

-If you want to help with the [Bevy engine](https://github.com/bevyengine/bevy) itself, then see the engine's [CONTRIBUTING.md](https://github.com/bevyengine/bevy/blob/main/CONTRIBUTING.md).
+If you want to help with [Bevy Engine](https://github.com/bevyengine/bevy) itself, then see the engine's [CONTRIBUTING.md](https://github.com/bevyengine/bevy/blob/main/CONTRIBUTING.md).

 We want Bevy to be a vibrant developer community.
 That's actually why we chose the name; a Bevy is a group of birds, just like we are a group of game developers.
 Join the Bevy!